MooersLab/pymolsnips/README.md

 [Vim](https://vimawesome.com) is the terminal based text editor vi on steriods.
 It is free.
-The vim keybindings for text editing are so useful that the they are available for the rival text editor emacs.
+The *vim* keybindings for text editing are so useful that the they are available for the rival text editor *emacs*.

-A newer branch of vim called neovim is available.
+A newer branch of *vim* called neovim is available.
 Either are available from software repositories like macports and fink or as stand-a-lone applications.
-The addition of a plugin requires the editing of startup .vimrc file.
+The addition of a plugin requires the editing of startup *.vimrc* file.

-Ultisnips is a more recent alternative to [snipmate](https://github.com/garbas/vim-snipmates://github.com/garbas/vim-snipmate).
+*Ultisnips* is a more recent alternative to [snipmate](https://github.com/garbas/vim-snipmates://github.com/garbas/vim-snipmate).
-Ultisnips requires Python.
+*Ultisnips* requires Python.

 VimL does not require Python.
-If you choose to install VimL, you will need the snipmate library.
+If you choose to install VimL, you will need the *snipmate* library.

-Otherwise, you should use Ultisnips.
+Otherwise, you should use *Ultisnips*.
 The snippets are stored in a single file that is language specific.
 <A href=#FASTLINKS2>Return to list of editors above.</A>